What is the B.C. Prince Rupert Gas Transmission (PRGT) Pipeline Project?

 Canadian LNG is Indigenous LNG

-With global LNG demand projected to grow by up to 70 per cent by 2040, it only makes sense that future supply comes from the most responsible producers, like Canada, which has rigorous protections for workers and the environment.
+With global LNG demand projected to grow by up to 60 per cent through 2040, it only makes sense that the world’s future supply comes from producers like Canada – don’t you agree?

 SOURCES: